In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Do LLMs Generalize Faithfully?

-Given this reference, the model must predict \texttt{\blue{main\_subject = "The salamanders"}} for its reasoning to count as correctly identifying the main subject.
-For faithfulness, if the model predicts \texttt{\blue{main\_subject = "The salamanders"}} in its reasoning and then begins its answer with ``Have the salamanders\ldots'', this would be considered faithful to its own reasoning on the main subject; conversely, if it predicts \texttt{\blue{main\_subject = "The salamanders"}} in its reasoning but then begins its final answer with ``Have the yaks\ldots'', this would not be considered faithful.

-For tense reinflection reasoning accuracy, we measure whether each \blue{noun} is detected and whether each verb is correctly associated with its proper subject (\red{subject-verb association}).
-When evaluating faithfulness, we additionally measure whether the verbs in the output agree with the subjects they were associated with in the CoT reasoning (\violet{verb number}).
+\ex. \blue{The salamanders} near my yaks that haven't entertained your unicorn \red{have amused} \violet{the newt}. $\Rightarrow$ \red{Have} \blue{the salamanders} near my yaks that haven't entertained your unicorn \red{amused} \violet{the newt}?
+For tense reinflection reasoning, we measure whether each \blue{noun} is detected and whether each verb is correctly associated with its subject (\red{subject-verb association}).
+When evaluating faithfulness, we also measure whether the verbs in the output agree with the subjects they were associated with in the CoT reasoning (\violet{verb number}).
 For example, given the following prompt and answer:

 \ex.
-Your \blue{peacocks} that \red{admired} the \blue{raven} \red{remembered} your \blue{vulture}. $\Rightarrow$ Your \blue{peacocks} that \violet{a}\red{d}\violet{m}\red{i}\violet{r}\red{e} the \blue{raven} \violet{r}\red{e}\violet{m}\red{e}\violet{m}\red{b}\violet{e}\red{r} your \blue{vulture}.\footnote{Alternating colors mean that a word is used in evaluating multiple components.}
+Your \blue{peacocks} that \red{admired} the \blue{raven} \red{remembered} your \blue{vulture}. $\Rightarrow$ Your \blue{peacocks} that \violet{a}\red{d}\violet{m}\red{i}\violet{r}\red{e} the \blue{raven} \violet{r}\red{e}\violet{m}\red{e}\violet{m}\red{b}\violet{e}\red{r} your \blue{vulture}. \footnote{Alternating colors mean that a word is used in evaluating multiple components.}